benjaminion/upgrading-ethereum-book/src/book.md

 ### Preamble

-For some, a chapter on constants, presets and parameters will seem drier than the Namib desert, but I've long found these to be a rich and fertile way in to the ideas and mechanisms we'll be unpacking in detail in later chapters.
+For some, a chapter on constants, presets and parameters will seem drier than the Namib Desert, but I've long found these to be a rich and fertile way in to the ideas and mechanisms we'll be unpacking in detail in later chapters.
 Far from being a desert, this part of the spec bustles with life.

 The foundation is laid with a set of custom data types.
 The beacon chain specification is executable in Python; the data types defined at the top of the spec represent the fundamental quantities that will reappear frequently.